samuelololol/dotfiles/README.markdown

 # Samuel's Dot Files

-This is the repository of some setting files for some useful tools(screen, tmux, vim, zsh, ...).
+This is the repository of some setting files and plugins for some useful tools(screen, tmux, vim, zsh, ...).

 ## PREREQUISITES